Matteo294/FYS4411/README.md

 **Group member**s: Emiliano Staffoli, Matteo Zortea, Aexander Ferraro

-The two mandatory projects, with related reports, are located in the respective directories (only Project1 visible now).
+The two mandatory projects, with related reports, are located in the respective directories.

 ### Project 1: Variational MC for trapped bosons
 The project consists in the study, via a variational Monte Carlo method, of a system of interacting bosons trapped in an elliptical potential.